sepanda/DevelopingDataProducts_Presentation/IncomeEducation/index.md

 <img height='300px' src='./assets/img/5_GenderAverage.png' />

-Learn a little more about the change in availanle family income with respect to time, age, gender, religion, and highest attained degree.
+Learn a little more about the change in family income with respect to time, age, gender, religion, and highest attained degree.

 --- .class #id